 The course is designed for JHSC members who have already completed Joint Health and Safety Committee Certification Training Part 1 and are interested in completing their certification process.

-Confirmation of Identification:
+IMPORTANT NOTICE - Confirmation of Identification:

 The instructor will be required to verify participant’s identification by checking valid photo ID prior to the start of the course.
 Please ensure that you bring one of the following accepted identification credentials with you: Canadian or foreign passport; Canadian citizenship card; Immigration and Refugee Report; Enhanced driver’s licence issued by Ontario; or Ontario Health Insurance Card.